Updated on 8 May 2023

-Canoes are practical and easy to handle.
-They are often used by several people at the same time and can be used on seas, lakes and rivers.
-In fact, they are most popular for pleasure trips on calm waters.
+Canoes are practical and easy to use.
+They are often used by more than one person at a time and can be used on oceans, lakes and rivers.
+They are most popular for pleasure trips on calm waters.

-Being more open, the boat offers more freedom of movement and makes it easier to store things.
+The open design of the boat gives more freedom of movement and makes it easier to stow things.
 In addition, the seating position is above water level, which means that people on board are less likely to get wet.
 There are also two driving positions: one with the knees bent for rough water or high speed, and one with the buttocks sitting on a bench for a more relaxed drive.

 Finally, the oars are shorter and single-bladed.
 As a result, you only row on one side and generally row straighter and without zigzagging.

 The kayak, for a sportier ride

 Also designed for navigating on seas, lakes and rivers, either alone or accompanied, the kayak allows you to better cope with water conditions.
 Although it is less spacious, it guarantees a sportier and faster ride.

 This more enclosed type of boat offers better protection and a more stable seat.
 You sit on your buttocks on a seat with your legs stretched out on the inside, which is at water level, i.e. lower than the canoe.
 As a result, kayakers get wet more quickly, so they are sometimes fitted with a spray skirt to prevent water from entering the kayak.

 A longer double paddle (with a blade on each side) is used (between 1m80 and 2m30).
 Successive strokes from right to left give good propulsion and greater manoeuvrability and speed, but the kayak tends to meander more quickly.